xiaodaigh/JLBoost.jl/README.md

 # JLBoost.jl

-This is a 100%-Julia implementation of regression-tree-gradient-boosting algorithm based heavily on the algorithms published in the XGBoost, LightGBM and Catboost papers.
+This is a 100%-Julia implementation of Gradient Boosting Regression Trees (GBRT) algorithm based heavily on the algorithms published in the XGBoost, LightGBM and Catboost papers.
+GBRT is also referred to as Gradient Boosting Decisiont Trees (GBDT)

 ## Limitations for now
 * Currently, only the scalar-target models are supported.
 Multivariate-target models support are *planned*.